fengxia41103/myblog/content/downloads/pandoc/git strategy.md

 To sum these all up:

-1. Use Git strategy 7 (or 8).
-2. All three types of in-progress branches should root in the same commit, ideally a releas commit &mdash; feature, hot fixes, and release staging.
+1. All three types of in-progress branches should root in the same commit, ideally a releas commit &mdash; feature, hot fixes, and release staging.
-3. If you create multiple release stagings, have them use the same root, too.
+2. If you create multiple release stagings, have them use the same root, too.
-4. CICD/QA monitors staging branch.
+3. CICD/QA monitors staging branch.
-5. Merge a release commit to `develop` as soon as the release is official.
+4. Merge a release commit to `develop` as soon as the release is official.
-6. `develop` should not have commits other than releases.
+5. `develop` should not have commits other than releases.

 Enjoy.